AdobeDocs/commerce-merchant-services.en/help/landing/home.md

 The [Commerce Services Connector](saas.md) provides the integration for your Adobe Commerce or Magento Open Source instance using an API key and a private key.
 For data services (Adobe Commerce only), you can also specify the data space in the configuration.

+## Catalog Service

+Increase your conversion rate, boost performance, and improve scalability---*and* give your customers an optimized product experience---with Catalog Service.

 ## Catalog synching

 For services that use catalog data (Product Recommendations and Live Search), the [Catalog Sync](catalog-sync.md) process exports product data from the Commerce server to Commerce Services on an ongoing basis to keep the services up to date.